orobix/quadra/docs/tutorials/examples/classification.md

 !!! warning

-    Remember to set the mandatory parameters "num_classes" and "data_path".
+    Remember to set the mandatory parameter "data_path".

 ### Run